Anca-Mt/SNACS_FINAL_PROJECT/README.md

 *auxiliary:*

-For each network there is an info_{network_name}_network.py file which computes some statistics related to the raw network: number of nodes and number of edges
+For each network there is an info_{network_name}_network.py file which computes some statistics related to the raw network: number of nodes and number of edges.

+There is also another script, info_preprocessed_networks.py, which computes a more comprehensive set of statistics for the preprocessed networks.